simpeg/agrogeo24/README.md

 like [Google Colab][colab], or through a **local Python installation** like [Anaconda][anaconda] or [Miniforge][miniforge].

 By default we'll use Google Colab.
-But we'll provide instructions on how to install Python, SimPEG and Jupyter locally in case something goes wrong with the former.
+But we'll consider installing Python locally in case something goes wrong with the former.

 Here will provide instructions to: